Spring Boot MVC and JDBC CRUD Example

-We are going to use both gradle and maven build tools to build the application.
-We are going to see how to create Datasource, JdbcTemplate to perform CRUD operations on MySQL database.
+I am going to show you how to create Datasource, JdbcTemplate to perform CRUD operations on MySQL database.

 Prerequisites

-First thing we recommend is to create a table called teacher in MySQL server under roytuts database.
+First thing it is recommended to create a table called teacher in MySQL server under roytuts database.

 CREATE TABLE `teacher` (